 Content Performance is a WP Engine plugin that integrates your raw data from Google Analytics and optimizes it for WordPress, to help marketers and publishers better understand how their content is performing among real users on their sites.
-Content Performance is available for Business-level plans and higher.
+Content Performance is available as an add-on for Startup, Growth, and Scale plans, and is included for Business plans and higher.

 How to install Content Performance

 If Content Performance is available for your account, you will be able to install the plugin in your User Portal, by navigating to the Installs > Utilities page.
 Click to Install Content Performance on your WordPress install, and you will be guided through the setup and configuration process.
 For more information on how to configure the plugin, please see Configuring Content Performance.

 Content Performance is a WordPress plugin that lives in your WordPress Admin Dashboard.
 After the initial configuration process, you can access Content Performance via the following steps: